Abstracts are now open!

 • Published abstracts

-All presenters will have an opportunity to submit a revised abstract post-conference for further review and publication in the journal of Rural and Remote Health.
+All presenters will have an opportunity to submit a revised abstract post-conference for further review, publication details will be announced at a further date.

 Presentation types